migue1neil/quant/README.md

 3. log_portfolio_stock_trade, the investment summary table of each period, tells you the performance of each entry and exit in these years, you can see how the winning rate of the recent entry and exit is, plus or minus evaluation

-4.daily_portfolio_change, the change of the investment group’s daily trading remuneration, this part will not be used at present, if you need to run academic regression analysis or remuneration distribution, it will be used.
+4.  daily_portfolio_change, the change of the investment group’s daily trading remuneration, this part will not be used at present, if you need to run academic regression analysis or remuneration distribution, it will be used.
 But if you just want to buy stocks then this table is useless.

 The program mainly uses the quant_mod file to complete all the work.
 The current functions of each program will be introduced below.